kr1shnasomani/BloodPrint/README.md

 <h1 align="center">BloodPrint</h1>
 The code implements a deep learning model using PyTorch to classify blood groups from fingerprint images.
 It preprocesses data, defines a CNN-based classifier, trains the model, evaluates performance, and visualizes results.
-It also includes functions for model saving, predictions, and plotting accuracy/loss trends over epochs.
+It also includes functions for model saving, predictions, and plotting accuracy/loss trends over epochs

 ## Execeution Guide: